Support the sport

 To watch replays of the R48 and SR48 action from Houston, go to the Watch ESPN App (here).See the draws and results HERE.

 It Starts With You

 The Hall of Fame Committee, headed by Mike Dau, has been working toward a standardized procedure for nominating people for induction to the USHA Handball Hall of Fame.
-Although each and every case must be considered individually since there are many factors considered by the committee members before they recommend a person to the Board of Directors for induction, a staring point was still needed.
+Although each and every case must be considered individually since there are many factors considered by the committee members before they recommend a person to the Board of Directors for induction, a starting point was still needed.